 Alicia has been playing the accordion since the age of 6.
 She has earned multiple music degrees from Oregon State University, one of which is in piano performance.
 Her repertoire spans a wide variety of musical genres including french musettes, jazz standards, gypsy jazz, Parisienne jazz, opera, folk songs, polkas, contemporary, classical, techno and popular hits throughout the decades.
 She has competed at and won multiple international accordion competitions, in addition to headlining major accordion festivals all around North America.
 Here’s a video filmed at one of them—the Kimberley International Old Time Accordion Championships (KIOTAC.)
 She and Canadian Michael Bridges chose “Tico Tico” for an encore and, by all appearances, had a blast.

 Alicia’s other bachelor’s degrees are in vocal performance and choral education.
 She also holds a Master of Music degree in Vocal Performance and Pedagogy from University of Colorado Boulder.
 That will make it a breeze to incorporate a chanson component to our accordion (and mixed-instrumentation) offerings this year.
 She’ll not only be able to help with the choice of repertoire and arranging of songs for vocal/accordion performance, but she is well qualified to assist with vocal technique as well.
-I look forward to hearing her (and you!) sing this with a rhythm section of live musicians out on the lawn at Django in June:
+Here she is singing “C’est Si Bon”, which we’ve added to the Tier 2 Core Repertoire for 2018.
+I look forward to hearing her (and you!) sing this with a rhythm section of live musicians out on the lawn at Django in June.

 (I found a more recent, and better quality video of Alicia performing “C’est si bon” here, but couldn’t get it to embed for some reason.
 Try that one as well!)